Cauliflower Rice is easy to make and is a delicious side dish. You can mix it up a thousand different ways.

 Turn the cauliflower into rice by grating it through a box grater.

-Step 4 - How to drain cauliflower rice
+Step 4 – How to drain priced cauliflower

 This step is optional.
-Sometimes cauliflower can have a lot of water in it and can make your dish too soggy.
+Sometimes cauliflower can have a lot of water and make your dish too soggy.

 There’s no need to drain the cauliflower before cooking if you’ll be making fried rice with the riced cauliflower.
 Most of the water will evaporate as you’re sautéing it in the pan.

-To make a cauliflower pizza crust, or a keto rice casserole you might want to take the extra step of draining and excess water off of the cauliflower.
+To make a cauliflower pizza crust or a keto rice casserole, you might want to take the extra step of draining excess water off of the cauliflower.

 Step 5 – How To Cook It